Raising children is hard. Not losing their immunization records is even harder.

 Almost 15% of parents are anti-vaxxers or they are not sure if they want to vaccinate their children

-We need to improve our way of which we presenting our app to customers.
+We need to improve the way in which we present our app to customers.
 Our platforms currently work only on a mobile.
 The problem is that doctors use their laptops or a desktop for their job.
 So, maybe we need to create a desktop version for our app.

 It seems that we have too many steps for finally, our users end up to the final point.
 Download, create an account, find a doctor near, (wait for the doctor’s approval) and finally register.
 Maybe we need to reduce those steps.